 1/2 tsp cinnamon

-4 Scotch bonnet (habañero) peppers, de-seeded and roughly chopped
+4 scotch bonnet (habenero) peppers, seeded, roughly chopped

 1 Bermuda onion, chopped

 Combine all the ingredients in a food processor and liquefy.
 Pour into a non-reactive pot and bring to a boil.
-Simmer for 15-20 minutes until you reach desired thickness.
+Simmer 15-20 minutes until you reach desired thickness.
 Cool completely.
 Refrigerate in a clean, snap-lid jar.
-This paste keeps indefinitely and can be used on chicken, fish, pork and fish.
+Keeps indefinitely.
+Can also be used on pork, beef or fish.

-Wash the chicken in a covered pan (a roasting pan with foil covering will do fine) with the marinade.
-Bake at 45o degrees for 20 minutes.
-Lower the heat to 275 and cook for another hour, basting occasionally.
-Removed from the oven and serve as whole pieces or chopped into smaller pieces as they do ‘down south’ in the Caribbean.
+Place the chicken in a covered pan (a roasting pan with foil covering will do fine) with the marinade.
+Bake at 450 degrees for 20 minutes.
+Lower the heat to 275 degrees and cook for another hour, basting occasionally.
+Remove from oven and serve as whole pieces or chopped into smaller pieces as they do ‘down south’ in the Caribbean.
 Pour some pan juices overall.

-Alternatively, grill the chicken at least 6 inches from the hot coals (grilling over smoking pimento wood is the most authentically Jamaican option) .
-Slow cook the chicken, basting frequently with the leftover marinade.
+Alternatively, grill the chicken at least 6 inches from the hot coals.
+Slow-cook the chicken, basting frequently with the leftover marinade.
 Serve as whole pieces or chopped.
-Have a frosty pitcher of Dark ‘n’ Stormy on hand to put out the fire.